 When you should insist on 23-AWG Cat6e horizontals

-- PoE++ (Type 3/4) loads such as pan-tilt-zoom cameras, APs with multiple radios, AV endpoints, lighting and controls.
+- PoE++ (Type 3/4) loads such as high-power cameras, multi-radio APs, AV endpoints, lighting and controls.

 - Dense bundles of 24+ cables in trays, plenums or risers.

-- High-wattage PoE cores (e.g. 3600 W GRID switches) where many ports run close to full load.
+- High-wattage PoE cores where many ports run near sustained load.

 - Warm or poorly ventilated spaces – mechanical rooms, roof penthouses, crowded ceilings.